itsselvam/timeline.Portfolio/README.md

-# Portfolio Website in Timeline
+# Portfolio Website and CV in Timeline layout
 Every wondered to create a similar looking website/portfolio and your CV.
 Here is the basic template you can use.